Other Ecotone Trail Visitors

 Mammals

 But other mammal visitors are quite unique.... squirrel monkeys.
-Native to Central and South America, this tribe of monkeys has roamed along the Gordon River since the 1950s.
-They are probably descendants of monkeys that escaped from captivity.
-They chirp to one another and jump along the tree canopy of the gardens looking for food.
-They are omnivores, with their primarily food being fruits and insects; but, they also eat nuts, buds, eggs and small vertebrates.
+Native to Central and South America, this tribe of monkeys roamed along the Gordon River from the 1950s until 2012.
+They were probably descendants of monkeys that escaped from captivity.
+They chirped to one another and jumped along the tree canopy of the gardens looking for food.
+Squirrel monkeys are omnivores, with their primarily food being fruits and insects; but, they also eat nuts, buds, eggs and small vertebrates.

 ________________________________________________________________________________________